-Our RSHE programme will be taught through a range of teaching methods including:
+Our RSHE programme will be taught through a range of teaching methods following advice from school health advisors including:

 - active learning methods which involve the children's participation will be used. - during circle time discussions, where children can reflect on what they have learnt - high quality resources, in the form of video clips and books.
 These will support our RSHE provision and will be regularly reviewed - lessons are differentiated and reviewed by the class teacher each year to ensure that it is accessible for each child in the cohort.